locha-usd/locha-usd.github.io/custom-assets/LUSD/LUSD.md

 [USDT collateral:](https://blockstream.info/liquid/asset/84467161a382f4b55912805a1ab992c89a7ca126024dbf1463b3d8d5cdf9e68b)
 ##### !need a custom block explorer to show the confidential txs there or a service to publish blinding keys
 ***
-# USDT - LUSD Exchange
+# Public Address USDT - LUSD exchange

-## Private exchange services
 ##### !warning only ["Confidential Transactions accepted by now"](https://docs.blockstream.com/liquid/technical_overview.html#confidential-transactions).

 Works through specific addresses only for two-way exchange: